SciTools/iris/docs/iris/src/developers_guide/documenting/rest_guide.rst

+.. include:: ../../common_links.inc

+.. _reST_quick_start:

 ================
 reST quick start
 ================

+reST (http://en.wikipedia.org/wiki/ReStructuredText) is used to create the documentation for Iris_.
+It is used to author all of the documentation content including use in docstrings where appropriate.
+For more information see :ref:`docstrings`.

 reST (http://en.wikipedia.org/wiki/ReStructuredText) is a lightweight markup language intended to be highly readable in source format.
 This guide will